Exam results, summer activities and returning to schools and nurseries in September

 Taking care of our health, and the health of our families, is particularly important at this challenging time.
 We may need to be creative in order to get our daily exercise, eat well and maintain emotional health and wellbeing.

-It’s important to stay connected through phone, post or online, and to seek help if you’re feeling anxious or are struggling to cope.
-The Government advice is to stay at home to help fight the spread of COVID-19, but make sure you’re still getting regular exercise.
+It’s important to stay connected through phone, post or online.
+You should seek help if you’re feeling anxious or are struggling to cope.
+The Government advice is to stay at home to help fight the spread of COVID-19.
+Make sure you’re still getting regular exercise though.
 This could be through online or indoor activities, or going outside for one form of exercise a day.
 Try to eat healthily and be mindful of snacking.
-Remember, frozen and tinned fruit and vegetables count towards your five-a-day and a healthy diet will help your mood and energy.
+Remember, frozen and tinned fruit and vegetables count towards your five-a-day.
+A healthy diet will help your mood and energy.

 The Camden Health and Wellbeing Team is offering telephone and online advice sessions: